oemof/tespy/docs/first_steps.rst

     the :ref:`connections section <using_tespy_connections_label>` in the TESPy modules chapter for detailed information.
 The specification options are stated in the
-    connection :py:class:`class documentation <tespy.connections.connection>`.
+    connection class documentation, too:
+    :py:class:`<tespy.connections.connection.Connection>`.

+After creating the connections, we need to add them to the network.
+As the connections hold the information, which components are connected in which way, we do not need to pass the components to the network.

-In the example case, we just set inlet and outlet temperature of the system, as well as the inlet pressure.
+The connection parameters specified in the example case, are inlet and outlet temperature of the system as well as the inlet pressure.
 The pressure losses in the pipes, the consumer and the control valve determine the pressure at all other points of the network.
 The enthalpy is calculated from given temperature and heat losses in the pipes.
 Additionally we have to specify the fluid vector at one point in our network.

 .. code-block:: python

-    from tespy.connections import connection
+    from tespy.connections import Connection

     # connections of the disctrict heating system
-    so_pif = connection(so, 'out1', pipe_feed, 'in1')
+    so_pif = Connection(so, 'out1', pipe_feed, 'in1')
-    so_pif.set_attr(T=90, p=15, fluid={'water': 1})

-    pif_cons = connection(pipe_feed, 'out1', cons, 'in1')
+    pif_cons = Connection(pipe_feed, 'out1', cons, 'in1')
-    cons_val = connection(cons, 'out1', val, 'in1', T=60)
+    cons_val = Connection(cons, 'out1', val, 'in1')

-    val_pib = connection(val, 'out1', pipe_back, 'in1')
+    val_pib = Connection(val, 'out1', pipe_back, 'in1')
-    pib_si = connection(pipe_back, 'out1', si, 'in1')
+    pib_si = Connection(pipe_back, 'out1', si, 'in1')

     # this line is crutial: you have to add all connections to your network
     my_plant.add_conns(so_pif, pif_cons, cons_val, val_pib, pib_si)

+    so_pif.set_attr(T=90, p=15, fluid={'water': 1})
+    cons_val.set_attr(T=60)

 Start your calculation
 ----------------------

-After building your network, the components and the connections, add the following line at the end of your script and off you go:
+After building your network, the components and the connections, add the following line at the end of your script and run it:

 .. code-block:: python